pawztech/frontend-test/README.md

 2. There are many things wrong with the CSS.
 3. The page is not currently responsive.

 _Any approach is fine.
-Feel free to clone and edit this repo, or throw it away and start again if you feel like it._
+Feel free to clone and edit this repo, or throw it away and start again if you feel like it.
+But commit your work regularly so we can see how you approach the task._

 ## Bonus points